ReconnectedCC/docs/docs/faq/optional-mods.md

 !!! notice
     Bobby is not enabled by default due to cached ComputerCraft monitors not rendering their display.
-    Furthermore, the data is stored locally and can get very large.
+    Also, the data is stored locally and can get very large.

 ## VulkanMod